mendix/docs/content/refguide7/collaborative-development.md

 ## 5 Managing Development Lines in the Desktop Modeler {#managing-branches}

-In the Desktop Modeler, you can enable Studio for a development line (the main line or a branch line).
+In the Desktop Modeler, you can enable the Web Modeler for a development line (the main line or a branch line).
 You can also create and delete branch lines.

-For collaborative development you need to enable Studio for one of development lines.
+For collaborative development you need to enable the Web Modeler for one of development lines.

-### 5.1 Enabling Studio for a Development Line {#active-branch-for-the-wm}
+### 5.1 Enabling the Web Modeler for a Development Line {#active-branch-for-the-wm}

-To share your model changes between Studio and the Desktop Modeler, you need to enable Studio for one of development lines.
+To share your model changes between the Web Modeler and the Desktop Modeler, you need to enable the Web Modeler for one of development lines.

-Whether Studio is enabled for a development line by default, depends on your project:
+Whether the Web Modeler is enabled for a development line by default, depends on your project:

-* Studio is enabled for the main line by default in the following cases:
+* The Web Modeler is enabled for the main line by default in the following cases:
   * For a new project created via the Developer Portal
-  * For an existing project that has Studio enabled
+  * For an existing project that has the Web Modeler enabled
-* Studio is not enabled for any development line in the following cases:
+* The Web Modeler is not enabled for any development line in the following cases:
   * For a new project created via the Desktop Modeler
   * For an existing project that does not have Web Modeler enabled

-To enable Studio for a development line or switch it to another development line, do the following:
+To enable the Web Modeler for a development line or switch it to another development line, do the following:

 1. Click **Project** > **More Versioning** > **Manage Branch Lines**.
-In the **Branch Line Manager** dialog window, you can see the development line that Studio is enabled for (if any) is marked with a globe icon in the first column.<br/>
+In the **Branch Line Manager** dialog window, you can see the development line that the Web Modeler is enabled for (if any) is marked with a globe icon in the first column.<br/>

 	![Globe Icon in the Branch Line Manager](attachments/collaborative-development/globe-icon.png)<br/>

-2. Select the line you want to enable Studio for and click **Enable for Studio**. <br/>
+2. Select the line you want to enable the Web Modeler for and click **Enable for the Web Modeler**. <br/>

 	![Branch Line Manager - Enabling Another Branch](attachments/collaborative-development/enable-another-branch.png)

-The development line for Studio has been selected.
+The development line for the Web Modeler has been selected.

-When you switch Studio to another development line, Studio gets locked for a few moments during this process, a pop-up dialog is shown to its users that the Desktop Modeler user is changing the line for Studio.
-All changes from Studio are committed to the current development line, and only after that the line is changed.
+When you switch the Web Modeler to another development line, the Web Modeler gets locked for a few moments during this process, a pop-up dialog is shown to its users that the Desktop Modeler user is changing the line for the Web Modeler.
+All changes from the Web Modeler are committed to the current development line, and only after that the line is changed.

 ### 5.2 Creating a New Branch Line